advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 Algorithms can have bias, e.g. a biased 3D renderer, which means it does not converge to the [rendering equation](https://en.wikipedia.org/wiki/Rendering_equation).
 This is not because the algorithm simulates brain activity, or it fails to be "objective" in itself some ways.
-On the other hand, the bias comes from the mathematical description of the algorithm, which produces results that a compute program can compare to another mathematical description we associate with "objective", although in a subjective way.
+On the other hand, the bias comes from the mathematical description of the algorithm, which produces results that a computer program can compare to another mathematical description we associate with "objective", although in a subjective way.

 Again, the ideas of objective and subjective are mixed together.
 The difference is that this time, there is no human in the loop.